sam-shariat/giftcard-nft/README.md

 npx hardhat node
 ```

-You'll get a local blockchain, private keys, contracts deployed (from the `deployment` folder scripts), and an endpoint to potentially add to an EVM wallet.
+You'll get a local blockchain, private keys, contracts deployed (from the `deploy` folder scripts), and an endpoint to potentially add to an EVM wallet.

 ## Using a Testnet or Live Network (like Mainnet or Polygon)